open-company/open-company-auth/README.md

 #### Required Secrets

-A secret is shared between the [OpenCompany API](https://github.com/open-company/open-company-api) and the Auth service for creating and validating [JSON Web Tokens](https://jwt.io/).
+A secret is shared between the [Storage service](https://github.com/open-company/open-company-storage) and the Auth service for creating and validating [JSON Web Tokens](https://jwt.io/).

 A [Slack App](https://api.slack.com/apps) needs to be created for OAuth authentication.
 For local development, create a Slack app with a Redirect URI of `http://localhost:3003/slack-oauth` and get the client ID and secret from the Slack app you create.